 Meditation on the breath at the Navel Point is the starting point for awareness of prana.
-Yogi Bhajan has had his students meditate in this manner for many hours.
-He would often add the mantra Sat Nam to the flow of the breath.
+You may want to add the mantra Sat Nam to the flow of the breath.

 Practice this meditation in silence and assess your energy state.
 Establish your zero point internally so you can notice the impact of the various breath combinations.